GUI Testing Guide

 In scripted testing, software testers design and then execute pre-planned scripts to uncover defects and verify that an application does what it is supposed to do.
 For example, a script might direct a tester through the process of placing a specific order on an online shopping site.
 The script defines the entries that the tester makes on each screen and the expected outcome of each entry.
 The tester analyzes the results and reports any defects that are found to the development team.
 Scripted testing may be performed manually or supported by test automation.

-Because scripted testing is pre-planned and has tangible outputs – the test scripts and testing reports – scripted testing gives product managers and customers confidence that an application has been rigorously tested.
+Because scripted testing is pre-planned and has tangible outputs (the test scripts and testing reports), scripted testing gives product managers and customers confidence that an application has been rigorously tested.
 By creating test scripts early in the development process, teams can uncover missing requirements or design defects before they make it into the code.
-While test scripts must be created by a more experienced tester with knowledge of the system, less-experienced/knowledgeable testers can perform the actual testing.
+While test scripts must be created by an experienced tester with knowledge of the system, less experienced testers can perform the actual testing.
 Finally, test scripts can be reused in the future for regression testing, and can also be automated for greater efficiency.

-Scripted testing requires a lot of up-front planning, which can cause time pressure especially in agile development environments.
+Scripted testing requires a lot of up-front planning, which can cause time pressure, especially in agile development environments.
 Test scripts must be updated as the AUT changes.
-More importantly, studies have suggested that the rigid structure of test scripts may cause testers to miss defects that would be uncovered by exploratory testing, or that the time required to develop test cases and execute them manually does not deliver payback in terms of the number and severity of defects found relative to exploratory testing.
-Read more about defect detection rates in scripted vs. exploratory testing.
+More importantly, studies have suggested that the rigid structure of test scripts may cause testers to miss defects that would be uncovered by exploratory testing.
+They also suggest that scripted GUI tests require too long to execute manually for the results they produce.

-Rather than following pre-written test scripts, exploratory testers draw on their knowledge and experience to learn about the AUT, design tests and then immediately execute the tests.
+Rather than following pre-written test scripts, exploratory testers draw on their knowledge and experience to learn about the AUT, design tests, and then immediately execute them.
 After analyzing the results, testers may identify additional tests to be performed and/or provide feedback to developers.

-Although exploratory testing does not use detailed test scripts, there is still pre-planning.
+Although this GUI testing method does not use detailed test scripts, it still uses pre-planning.
 For example, in session-based exploratory testing, testers create a document called a test charter to set goals for the planned tests and set a time frame for a period of focused exploratory testing.
 Sessions of exploratory testing are documented by a session report and reviewed in a follow-up debriefing meeting.

 Likewise, during scripted testing, there may be some decisions available to testers including the ability to create new tests on the fly.
-For that reason, it is helpful to think of scripted testing and exploratory testing as being two ends of a continuum rather than being polar opposites.
+For that reason, it’s helpful to think of scripted testing and exploratory testing as being two ends of a continuum rather than polar opposites.

 Both scripted and exploratory testing can be completely manual, or they can be assisted by automation.
 For example, an exploratory tester might decide to use test automation to conduct a series of tests over a range of data values.